<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=383903128744636&amp;ev=PageView&amp;noscript=1">

 Who Are They?

-They may also purchase station real estate and station assets outright from a major and sign an agreement to fly that major’s brand flag for a specific period of time.
+They may also purchase station real estate and station assets outright from a major and sign an agreement to fly that major’s brand flag for a specific period.

 Who Are They?